Outlier detection and trimmed estimation for general functional data: Examples

-\FRAME{ftbpFU}{5.2373in}{2.2909in}{0pt}{\Qcb{Handwritten Digits Example.
-Effect of the trimmed principal components [(a) first, (b) second] on the trimmed mean.
-Solid line is the trimmed mean; dashed line is the trimmed mean plus 4 times the p.c.; dotted line is the trimmed mean minus 4 times the p.c.}}{\Qlb{fig:digit_trm_pcs}}{digit_trm_pcs.eps}{\special{language "Scientific Word";type "GRAPHIC";maintain-aspect-ratio TRUE;display "USEDEF";valid_file "F";width 5.2373in;height 2.2909in;depth 0pt;original-width 10.4184in;original-height 6.5337in;cropleft "0";croptop "0.8464";cropright "1";cropbottom "0.1535";filename 'digit_trm_pcs.eps';file-properties "XNPEU";}}
+\FRAME{ftbpFU}{5.2373in}{3.2932in}{0pt}{\Qcb{Handwritten Digits Example.
+Effect of the principal components on the mean (----- is the mean; $---$ is the mean plus 5 times the principal component; $\cdot \cdot \cdot $ is the mean minus 5 times the principal component). (a) Trimmed mean and first trimmed component; (b) trimmed mean and second trimmed component; (c) mean and first component of the trimmed observations; (d) mean and second component of the trimmed observations.}}{\Qlb{fig:digit_trm_pcs}}{ digit_pcs.eps}{\special{language "Scientific Word";type "GRAPHIC";maintain-aspect-ratio TRUE;display "USEDEF";valid_file "F";width 5.2373in;height 3.2932in;depth 0pt;original-width 10.4184in;original-height 6.5337in;cropleft "0";croptop "1";cropright "1";cropbottom "0";filename 'digit_pcs.eps';file-properties "XNPEU";}}

-The trimmed principal components do provide useful information about the main sources of variability in the bigger subclass.
-The first two components account for 56\% and 14\% of the total variability, respectively.
-The easiest way to interpret the components is to visualize their effects on the mean; so we see in Figure \ref{fig:digit_trm_pcs} that the first principal component mainly explains variation in the inclination of the \textquotedblleft belly\textquotedblright\ of the digit, while the second principal component mostly explains variation in the slant of the vertical dash (which also has an effect on the position of the \textquotedblleft belly\textquotedblright ).
+As in the EEMs example, the sample principal components do not provide much useful information except for discrimination.
+The trimmed principal components, on the other hand, do provide useful information about the directions of variability in the bigger cluster.
+The easiest way to interpret the principal components is to plot their effects on the mean (Figure \ref{fig:digit_trm_pcs}).
+This figure shows the trimmed mean and the first two trimmed principal components (Figure \ref{fig:digit_trm_pcs} (a,b)), as well as the mean and the first two principal components of the observations that were cut off (Figure \ref{fig:digit_trm_pcs}(c,d)).
+The first trimmed principal component (Figure \ref{fig:digit_trm_pcs}(a)) explains 56\% of the variability and is associated with variation in the inclination of the \textquotedblleft belly\textquotedblright\ of the digit.
+The second trimmed principal component (Figure \ref{fig:digit_trm_pcs}(b)) explains 14\% of the variability and is mostly associated with variation in the inclination of the vertical dash.
+Regarding the components of the second type of \textquotedblleft fives\textquotedblright , the first principal component (Figure \ref{fig:digit_trm_pcs}(c)) accounts for 44\% of the variability and is associated with variation in the \textquotedblleft roundness\textquotedblright\ of the \textquotedblleft five\textquotedblright : negative scores correspond to rounded \textquotedblleft S-shaped\textquotedblright\ digits, while positive scores correspond to more angular \textquotedblleft Z-shaped\textquotedblright\ digits.
+The second principal component (Figure \ref{fig:digit_trm_pcs}(d)) accounts for 20\% of the variability and explains variability in the width of the digit.

-The existence of more clusters can be investigated by recomputing the interdistances and the radii for each subclass independently.
-We did that and found that the radii had clear unimodal distributions, so there does not seem to be any other subclass of \textquotedblleft fives\textquotedblright\ in addition to the two found in this section.